 3. The Programmer: Screen Queens by Lori Goldstein

 Is your friend a badass programmer?
 Then she needs this.
-The story of three girls determined to win a programming competition as the only all-female team.
+Screen Queens is a story about three girls determined to win a programming competition as the only all-female team.
 It’s described as the Bold Type meets the Social Network.

 4. The Dystopian Lover: Unwind by Neal Shusterman

-Let’s assume they’ve read the Hunger Games, Divergent and the Maze Runner— they are definitely going to love this series!
+Let’s assume they’ve read the Hunger Games, Divergent and the Maze Runner— they are definitely going to love the Unwind series!
 Shusterman has a knack for world building.
 This scary possible future society will keep you on the edge of your seat.

 5. The Activist: All-American Muslim Girl by Nadine Jolie Courtney

-We loved this book and highly recommend it for anyone looking for a rom-com with positive messages about diversity, religion, and cultural acceptance.
+We loved All-American Muslim Girl and highly recommend it for anyone looking for a rom-com with positive messages about diversity, religion, and cultural acceptance.
 We just posted about this book, so be sure to read our review here!

 6. The Disney Princess: The Selection by Kiera Cass

-A cult fave in the YA genre.
+The Selection is a cult fave in the YA genre.
 Think Disney meets The Bachelor…but dystopian!
 It’s about a girl named America, who unwilling becomes part of a competition to marry a prince.
-But..things are never what they seem.
+But…things are never what they seem.

 7. The Traveler: The Summer of Us by Cecilia Vineese

 London, Paris, Barcelona, Amsterdam, Prague, it sounds like a dream trip.
-This book will inspire you to text your closet friends and start planning an adventure across Europe, minus the drama.
+The Summer of Us will inspire you to text your closet friends and start planning an adventure across Europe, minus the drama.

 8. The History Buff: Ruby Red by Kerstin Gier

 If you love history, you must think about time travel and its endless possibilities for fangirling over events, famous people, etc.!
 What era would you visit if you could?
-Gwen never thought she was special.
+In Ruby Red, Gwen never thought she was special.
 Yet, when she travels back in time by accident, her world changes forever.

 9. The Free Spirit: Ten Things We Did by Sarah Mylnowski